 A word from Dr Heba Elsharkawy, LCASP Co-ordinator

-"The aim of the lectures, seminars and field trips in LCASP is not to provide a prescription to low carbon and sustainable design, however, the aim is to create a crucible of ideas that would encourage debate and generate bespoke approaches to sustainable design in the built environment.
-Thus, the Low Carbon Design project helped develop unique approaches to low carbon design in diverse climates and contexts with teams consisting of students from Italy, Netherlands, UAE, Saudi Arabia, Egypt, China and Tanzania.
+"The aim of the lectures, seminars and field trips in LCASP is not to provide a prescription to low carbon and sustainable design, but to create a crucible of ideas that would encourage debate and generate bespoke approaches to sustainable design in the built environment.
+Thus, the Low Carbon Design project helped develop unique approaches to low carbon design in diverse climates and contexts with teams consisting of students from Italy, Netherlands, Portugal, China, Egypt, United Arab Emirates, Saudi Arabia, Lebanon, Jordan and Tanzania.
 I believe it has been a valuable academic experience for both UG and PG participants."

 What LCASP students thought about the programme